Driving Across State Lines with an Ignition Interlock Device

-Driving across State lines with an ignition interlock can bring up a lot of questions about rules and permissions.
+Driving across State lines with an ignition interlock device can bring up a lot of questions about rules and permissions.

 First things first, what is an ignition interlock device?